OpenVPN/openvpn/doc/man-sections/server-options.rst

   default.

   *Notes:*
     - This option is only relevant for UDP servers.
-    -  If you do an IPv6+IPv4 dual-stack bind on a Linux machine with multiple IPv4 address, connections to IPv4 addresses will not work right on kernels before 3.15, due to missing kernel support for the IPv4-mapped case (some distributions have ported this to earlier kernel versions, though).
+    - Starting with 2.7.0, OpenVPN will ignore the incoming interface of the packet, and leave selection of the outgoing interface to the normal routing/policy mechanisms of the OS ("set ipi_ifindex=0").
+    - if the ``same-interface`` flag is added, OpenVPN will copy the incoming interface index to the outgoing interface index, trying to send the packet out over the same interface where it came in on (= restoring earlier OpenVPN behaviour).
+This might not work if there are no usable routes on that interface.
+    - the \*BSD systems use a different API for IPv4 that does not provide the interface index anyway (IP_RECVDSTADDR), so there the difference applies only to IPv6.

 --iroute args
   Generate an internal route to a specific client.
 The ``netmask``